nithiyn/nki-llama-dev/README.md

 # NKI Llama

-A unified project for fine-tuning, inference, and agent development of Llama models on AWS Neuron hardware.
+A unified project for fine-tuning, inference, and agent development of Llama models on AWS Trainium and Inferentia.

 ## Project Workflow